emrothenberg/empyrebase/README.md

 ### Use Services

-A Pyrebase app can use multiple Firebase services.
+An empyrebase app can use multiple Firebase services.

 ```firebase.auth()``` - [Authentication](#authentication)

 ```firebase.database()``` - [Database](#database)

 ```firebase.storage()``` - [Storage](#storage)

 ```firebase.firestore()``` - [Firestore](#firestore)

 Check out the documentation for each service for further details.